Gkcloud5/Better-future/Buddy System.md

 * **Coalescing**:
 	* We can combine buddies in same size and can make larger size.
 * **Internal fragmentation** is disadvantage for this method
+* Always need to allocation process from lower to top.